Biotechnologist

 Morehouse School of Medicine

 The 35-credit online master’s of science in biotechnology at Morehouse School of Medicine can be completed in 12 months or more of full-time study.
-This flexible program is designed for working students looking for additional education and training to advance their careers.
+This flexible program is designed for working students seeking additional education and training to advance their careers.
 Graduates of this program go on to work in the biotechnology industry for academia, government, and private companies.
 This degree has a strong entrepreneurial focus to help students learn how to launch their own businesses with their biotechnology discoveries.

-The semesters in this program are divided into two 8-week terms allowing students to focus on just two classes at a time.
+The semesters in this program are divided into two 8-week terms, allowing students to focus on just two classes at a time.
 Required classes include project management, making medicine, ethics, biochemistry, and biomedical data science and statistics.
 Admission requirements include a bachelor’s degree from an accredited institution, prerequisite coursework in college math and science, two letters of recommendation, and a current resume.

 • Location: Atlanta, GA